 - “Toads – National Wildlife Federation.”
 Toads – National Wildlife Federation.
 Web.
 May 7, 2016.

 Caution: You may not want to encourage frogs and toads to stay if you have dogs that enjoy hunting down toads.
-As a defense mechanism against predators, most toads release skin secretions that are which produce a foul-smelling and can be toxic to dogs and other animals.
+As a defense mechanism against predators, most toads release skin secretions which produce a foul-smelling odor and can be toxic to dogs and other animals.

 You May Also Like: